apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### Default

 CAS provides the ability to release a bundle of principal attributes to all services by default.
 This bundle is not defined on a per-service basis and is always combined with attributes produced by the specific release policy of the service, such that for instance, you can devise rules to always release `givenName` and `cn` to every application, and additionally allow other specific principal attributes for only some applications per their attribute release policy.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#default-bundle).
+{% include {{ version }}/defaultbundle-attributes-configuration.md %}

 ### Return All